 In my searching for these amazing books, I came across many books (not on this list) that glorified violence, bullying, negative stereotypes, and many that glamorized teenage sexual relationships.
 As a parent, I recommend highly using sites like commonsensemedia.org and pluggedin.com to help avoid any media that exposes and encourages these behaviors in our children.

-Books, in my opinion, are very powerful teaching tools and can be extremely effective in allowing our kids to be positively exposed to topics and life issues in a profound way.
+Books are very powerful teaching tools and can be extremely effective in allowing our kids to be positively introduced to topics and life issues in a profound way.
 However, if allowed to read books that glorify things like sex, this can work in a negative and damaging way.
 I encourage you as a parent to be mindful of this when choosing books for your tweens and teens to keep them safe.

 Here’s to a summer filled with adventure and new possibilities for you and your whole family!